 The nonrefundable deposit also serves as the tenants “skin in the game.”
 It incentivizes them to pay their rent on time and to honor the contract.
 If the tenant does walk away or needs to be evicted, the higher nonrefundable deposit mitigates Jimmy and Bob’s risk against those or similar situations.

-If Jimmy and Bob would have gone the traditional route, they may have only gotten $1,200 per month, instead of the $1,500 a month.
-Since they are targeting that 80% of the market that very few investors are talking to, they are able to get above market rents.
+Jimmy and Bob may have only gotten $1,200 per month going the traditional route, instead of the $1,500 a month with a lease-option real estate deal.
+Since they are targeting that 80% of the market that very few investors are talking to, they are able to get above-market rents.
 The difference between $1,200 and $1,500 a month is $3,600 a year in additional income.

 In a lease-option situation, the tenant-buyer is responsible for ongoing repairs and maintenance.
-This not only increases the cash flow, but also benefits Jimmy and Bob from a time management perspective.
+This not only increases the cash flow but also benefits Jimmy and Bob from a time management perspective.
 If something goes wrong in a traditional rental, you have to field that call from the tenant, figure out the issue, and coordinate to send a handyman or contractor out to the property.
-Many times, the tenants miss the appointment, so you have to coordinate with the handyman for a second time to come out.
+Many times, the tenants miss the appointment, so you have to coordinate with the handyman for a second time.
 Then, you get a call back from the handyman telling you the issue and the cost.
-However, Jimmy and Bob eliminate that entire time consuming process by having the maintenance and repairs be the tenant-buyers responsibility.
+However, Jimmy and Bob eliminate that entire time-consuming process by having the maintenance and repairs be the tenant-buyers responsibility.

 When Jimmy and Bob have a property that needs to be leased, they find the majority of their lease-option tenants using vFlyer, Craigslist, and Facebook ads.